thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 1. The stateful component's state is changed by invoking its state mutator.
 1. Repeat step 1.

 Effectively, this is another form of one-way data binding.
+The following diagram illustrates the one-way data binding between stateful and stateless components.

 ```text
          ┌───── Automatic change ────┐